GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 ### The script does:

 - Runs over one selected country and for a specific set of indices depending on selected hazard
-- Consider three RCP-SSP scenarios (2.6, 4.5, 8.5) by default and present them in the results
+- Consider three SSP (ex RCP) scenarios (2.6, 4.5, 8.5) by default and present them in the results
 - Calculate output for selected period (near, medium and long term)
 - The estimate is provided for median, 10th-percentile and 90th percentile
 - Both the raster information andthe aggregated values at ADM1 or ADM0 level are plotted